iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/blob.md

 Both names and chunks are arbitrarily long byte slices.

-Blobs can be used to store arbitrary data.
-For example, the collection of Wasm binaries needed to deploy a smart contract.
+Blobs can be used to store arbitrary data like, for example, a collection of Wasm binaries needed to deploy a smart contract.

 Each blob in the registry is referenced by its hash.
 The hash is deterministically calculated from the concatenation of all pieces: